hellomouse/Athena/README.md

     }
 }
 ```
-**Note:** If you are copying this config above please remove all comments (Or use the templaye in config/).
+**Note:** If you are copying this config above please remove all comments (Or use the template in config/).
 All config files are JSON (.json)

 ## Running
 ```bash